 You will soon be able to enjoy your pension.
 It is not only your everyday life that is going to change.
 Your financial situation will be different too.
 Before you receive your first pension payment, a number of options are available to you.
 These options affect the amount of pension you receive.

 Nine months before your AOW pension age, when you will receive your AOW (state pension), we will ask you to apply for your pension.
 You will receive an application from us.

 Your pension will than be paid out as a lump sum.
 This means that we pay your retirement pension in one go.
 You will receive an one-off amount and no (monthly) retirement pension.

-When you have accrued more than € 484,09 a year (2019) that means that you will have some choices for your pension.
+When you have accrued more than € 497,27 gross a year in (2020) that means that you will have some choices for your pension.
 For example the age you want to retire on.
 Or you can vary the level of your pension with the high-low scheme where you can opt for a higher pension initially and a lower pension later.
 All these choices affect the level of your monthly pension.
 Read underneath for more information about the choices you have with your pension.

 Earlier retirement of working longer?